Code-Institute-Submissions/wrestle-match/README.md

 Listed below are the mobile, tablet and desktop wireframes for my website, created using the Balsamiq Wireframes application.
-These wireframes were produced to show the planned differences in appearance between large and small screen sizes, but please note that they do not reflect a 100% replicated end result of my website and were only used as an original concept design to get the layout of each part or particular feature of my website started.
+These wireframes were produced to show the planned differences in appearance between large and small screen sizes, but please note that they do not reflect a 100% replicated result of my website and were only used as an original concept design to get the layout of each part or a particular feature of my website started.

 1. Mobile Wireframe - [Click to View](https://github.com/Gazroh87/wrestle-match/blob/master/wireframes/mobile-wireframe.png)
 2. Tablet Wireframe - [Click to View](https://github.com/Gazroh87/wrestle-match/blob/master/wireframes/tablet-wireframe.png)